 Jenny’s Café has been around in Lincoln for years, and there is now a chain of them in various locations around the country.
 There’s even one down the road in Newark, where I grew up, right next to where I went to school.

 The formula is simple and you can see why it’s popular.
-Large all day breakfasts are cheap and cheerful at £7.50, and you select from various combinations to get just the right amount of each item you want, or add extras.
-I like the ‘hale and hearty’, which is a bit cheaper at £6.95 and comes with sautéed potatoes.
+Large all day breakfasts are cheap and cheerful (the cheapest breakfast we’ve found anywhere in town), and you select from various combinations to get just the right amount of each item you want, or add extras.
+I like the ‘hale and hearty’, which is a bit cheaper and comes with sautéed potatoes.

 Jenny’s has that classic diner feel.
 Wooden tables and chairs are arranged neatly, and you can see the food being prepared and cooked out the back, sizzling away.